-Researchers in this area have available to them lab and office space at UT-Knoxville in Ferris Hall, the Science and Engineering Research Facility (SERF), and the Joint Institute of Advanced Materials (JIAM).
+Researchers in this area have available to them lab and office space at UT-Knoxville in Ferris Hall, the Science and Engineering Research Facility (SERF), and the Institute for Advanced Materials and Manufacturing (IAMM).

 Located on the main campus in the University’s Science and Engineering Research Facility, this center combines the resources of several departments, including Nuclear Engineering, on research projects dedicated to the development of innovative materials for state-of-the-art radiation sensors and imaging systems.
 The SMRC has supported graduate and undergraduate students from Nuclear Engineering, Materials Science and Engineering, Energy Science and Engineering, and Chemistry.
 It has extensive crystal growth facilities, as well as numerous instruments for the investigation of fundamental materials properties and the response of novel materials to radiation.
 The SMRC has active research projects on scintillation materials in various physical forms, including inorganic single crystals, polycrystalline ceramics, and organic plastics.